solocshaw/yet-another-ctf-writeups/WRECKCTF/spin.md

 ### Solution

-Looking at `encrypt.py` we see a function called `spin()` that takes the ordinal of characters in `flag.txt`, shifting the value, and outputting the corresponding unicode character:
+Looking at `encrypt.py` we see a function called `spin()` that takes the ordinal of characters in `flag.txt`, shifts the value, and returns the corresponding unicode character:

 ```py
 def spin(c, key):
     return chr((ord(c) - ord('a') - key) % 26 + ord('a'))
 ```
+Reversing this process and applying it to the given text will give us our flag.

 <details>
   <summary>Click to see flag</summary>